Hey Readers, today we will discuss Properties of Metals in brief, before dive into the topic let me give you an idea about metal and alloys.

 The minimum voltage that can be applied to the insulating material which results in the destruction of the insulating properties of the material is defined as the dielectric strength.
 It is used in the selection of insulating materials.

-Thermal properties of the metals are the characteristics of the metal which are in influenced by the application of heat.
+The thermal properties of the metals are the characteristics of the metal which are influenced by the application of heat.

 Thermal conductivity images the ability of the metal to transmit heat energy through it.